Code-Institute-Submissions/lisaloudness-milestone_project_1/TESTING.md

 ## **User Testing**

 The website was shared with family and colleagues for their valued feedback.
 Common issues noted in the feedback were fixed
-- The social media icons for Instagram + Twitter were in the wrong place.
+- The social media icons for Instagram and Twitter were in the wrong place.
 - Twitter is now re=branded as X.
+- The background photos appear zoomed on IOS devices.
+This is a known bug of background-attachment-fixed style on IOS